SalwaShaglel/DA-maxcut-benchmark/README.md

   - ** MQLib heuristics:** 5 runs per instance on a large subset of the 3,506 instances: MERZ1999GLS, PALUBECKIS2004bMST2, and BURER2002

-    -**NOTE:** We removed the disconnected vertices and fixed a vertex to one side of the cut.
+**NOTE:** We removed the disconnected vertices and fixed a vertex to one side of the cut.
 Therefore, the number of vertices of instances may differ by 1 vertex or a bit more than those provided in MQLib.
-    -**NOTE:** For instances with float weights, it is encouraged to calculate the obtained objective value from the available bit string solution to avoid rounding issues.
+**NOTE:** For instances with float weights, it is encouraged to calculate the obtained objective value from the available bit string solution to avoid rounding issues.

 ---